When presented with a dessert menu, do you wish you could try a bite of each? Brownie Cookies are for you!

 - Butter.
 For tender, flavorful cookies.

 - Sugar.
-Sugar adds sweetness to balance any bitterness from the chocolate and makes the cookies moist.
+Rather than using a classic combo of white and brown sugar, I stuck to all white sugar.
+It adds sweetness to balance any bitterness from the chocolate and makes the cookies moist.

 - Espresso Powder.
-It makes the cookies taste more intensely chocolatey (I add it to almost every chocolate dessert, like Brownie Pie, Chocolate Meringue Cookies and Chocolate Peanut Butter Cookies).
+It gives the cookies a more intense chocolate taste (I add it to almost every chocolate dessert, like Brownie Pie, Chocolate Fondue, and Chocolate Peanut Butter Cookies).

 - Vanilla.
 Elevates the chocolate flavor and adds warmth to the cookies.